FastConnect: With an Oracle Partner

 After you complete these steps, expect the virtual circuit to be in the PENDING PARTNER state while the connection provisions.

-If your BGP session instead goes to the Oracle partner: You still need to configure your router if you haven't already.
-You may need to contact your partner to get the required BGP peering information.
+If the BGP session instead goes to the Oracle partner: You still need to configure the router if you haven't already.
+You might need to contact the partner to get the required BGP peering information.
 This BGP session must be up and running for FastConnect to work.
-Also configure your edge router for redundancy according to the network design you decided on earlier (see FastConnect Redundancy Best Practices).
+Also configure the edge router for redundancy according to the network design you decided on earlier (see FastConnect Redundancy Best Practices).

-For a public virtual circuit: Your existing network can receive advertisements for Oracle's public IP addresses through multiple paths (for example: FastConnect and your internet service provider).
-Make sure to give FastConnect higher preference than your ISP.
-You must configure your edge appropriately so that traffic uses your desired path to receive the benefits of FastConnect.
-This is particularly important if you decide to also set up your existing network with private access to Oracle services.
+For a public virtual circuit: An existing network can receive advertisements for Oracle's public IP addresses through several paths (for example: FastConnect and the internet service provider).
+Ensure that FastConnect has higher preference than the ISP.
+You must configure the edge appropriately so that traffic uses the preferred path to receive the benefits of FastConnect.
+This is important if you decide to also set up the existing network with private access to Oracle services.
 For important information about path preferences, see Routing Details for Connections to Your On-premises Network.

-Confirm that the light levels are good for each of your physical network connections to the partner.
+Confirm that the light levels are good for each of the physical network connections to the partner.
 Don't proceed until they are.

 Confirm your side of the interfaces for the connections to the partner are up.
 Don't proceed until they are.